"Poverty is a very complicated issue, but feeding a child is not.” -Jeff Bridges

 Food-insecurity impacts 1 in 4 Oklahoma children.
 Many don’t always know where they will get their next meal.
 Summer is a particularly difficult time for these kids, as access to school meals becomes limited or non-existent.
 This adds further strain to families that are already struggling to put food on the table.
-For these families, the summer months mean increased food need along with utility costs as they care for children at home.
+For these families, the summer months mean increased food need, along with higher utility costs as they care for children at home.

-Summer Feeding Program
+Summer Feeding Programs

 Mobile Eatery Summer Break